Measurement-induced phase transition in periodically driven free-fermionic systems: Many-body system

 \subsection{Numerical results}

 In this section, we perform a numerical experiment on a finite-size lattice with periodic boundary conditions using the methodology described in Sec.~\ref{model}.
+We follow the following strategies; first, we will pretend the BKT transition takes place for the driven system, and compute critical measurement strength $\gamma_c$ using appropriate BKT ansatz, then we compute the local effective central charge~\eqref{c_eff_eq} as proposed in Ref.~\cite{starchl2024generalized}, and investigate whether for $\gamma < \gamma_c$ (obtained from scaling analysis) the local effective central charge start decreasing with increasing system size.
+If we don't find such a signature, then we would conclude that the critical phase is stable.

-First, we study the time evolution of the entanglement entropy, i.e., averaged over many different trajectories, starting from the initial zero entanglement product state for different values of $\epsilon$ and measurement strengths $\gamma,$ for $T=5$.
+As a beginning, we study the time evolution of the entanglement entropy, i.e., averaged over many different trajectories, starting from the initial zero entanglement product state for different values of $\epsilon$ and measurement strengths $\gamma,$ for $T=5$.
 Figure.~\ref{fig_new_a} shows the dynamics of $\overline{S(nT)}$ for $\epsilon=3J/4$.
-The upper panel shows for $\gamma=0.05$, the saturation value of the entanglement entropy increases with system size; on the other hand, the lower panel shows for $\gamma=0.2$, the steady state value of the average entanglement entropy hardly changes with system size.
+The upper panel shows that for $\gamma=0.05$, the saturation value of the entanglement entropy increases with system size; on the other hand, the lower panel shows that for $\gamma=0.2$, the steady state value of the average entanglement entropy hardly changes with system size.
 This is a signature that, with increasing measurement strength, an entanglement transition may occur, where for small values of $\gamma$, the steady-state entanglement increases with $L$, and for large $\gamma$, it does not scale with $L$.
-The inset of the upper panel shows the entanglement dynamics in high-frequency regime $T=0.5$ for $\gamma=0.05$ and $L=250$ (red-dotted line).
+The inset of the upper panel shows the entanglement dynamics in the high-frequency regime $T=0.5$ for $\gamma=0.05$ and $L=250$ (red-dotted line).
 As predicted in the previous section, we find that, indeed, for $T=0.5$, the entanglement dynamics can be mimicked by the continuously monitored no-drive scenario in a tight-binding lattice with an effective hopping strength $J_{eff}=\epsilon/2$, which is denoted by points in the inset figure.
-We further check the system size scaling of steady-state entanglement entropy for $\epsilon= 3J/4$ in Fig.~\ref{fig_new_b} (upper panel) for different $\gamma$ values.
-It shows clear evidence of a logarithmic-area law entanglement phase transition.
-To re-confirm that for small $\gamma$, the scaling is logarithmic (not volume law), we also perform an F-test (see Appendix.~\ref{f-test}).
-It has been shown recently that in the absence of driving, the measurement-induced critical to area-law phase transition with increasing $\gamma$ belongs to the BKT university class~\cite{areejit_prb, diehl_prl_2021}.
-The system size dependence of the entanglement entropy in the BKT universality class obeys the following scaling form in the vicinity of the critical $\gamma_c$~\cite{harada1997universal},
+Given, the results for $T<1$ are almost indistinguishable from the no-drive results, at least for our accessible system size, hence, we consider $T=5 >1$ for most of our numerics.
+The no-drive results are separately presented in the Appendix.~\ref{nodrive_central_charge}